UnitexGramLab/unitex-governance/governance.md

 ### Overview

 [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite.
+Project decision-making is based on a community meritocratic process, anyone with an interest in the project can join the community, contribute to the project design and participate in decisions.
+This document describes how that participation takes place and how to set about earning merit within the project community.

-### License
+### Project License

 * Core (Unitex) and IDE (GramLab) components are distributed under the terms of the GNU Lesser General Public License, version 2.1 [LGPLv2][LGPLv2], which itself incorporates the terms and conditions of the GNU General Public License.